7/16/2021

 Lars Brosson

 Oh, hey, hi.
 Thanks.
-Good morning, Stefan.
-If I can follow up on that question and then also ask the second question on mining.
-Can you sort of frame for us what the message is around China specifically for SMM on short cycle?
+Good morning, Stephen.
+If I can follow up on that question and then also ask a second question on mining.
+Can you sort of frame for us what the message is around China, specifically for SMM on short cycle?
 It sounds like you're talking about a slowdown on the media call earlier.
-I wonder whether that sort of sequential re acceleration you're talking about as you exited the second quarter also goes for automotive and also includes China.
-And then I just wonder whether that sort of low single digit up sequentially so far in July.
-Is that how you see the quarter pan out?
-I know you don't give a guidance, obviously, but it's above normal seasonality, which typically is down sort of mid single digit versus the second quarter.
-Obviously, August is slower month.
-But do you see if auto does re accelerate always included in that sort of view on July or numbers in July?
-Do you see Q3 or world track in line with sort of what you've seen month to date?
-Sorry to be a bit long winded, but I'm keen on some color there, please.
+I wonder whether that sort of sequential re-acceleration you're talking about as you exited the second quarter also goes for automotive and also includes China.
+And then I just wonder whether that sort of low single-digit up sequentially so far in July, is that how you see the quarter pan out?
+I know you don't give a guidance, obviously, but it's above normal seasonality, which typically is down sort of mid-single-digit versus the second quarter, obviously August is slower months.
+But do you see if auto does re-accelerate or is included in that sort of view on July or numbers in July, do you see Q3 overall track in line with sort of what you've seen month to date?
+Sorry to be a bit long-winded, but I'll be keen on some color there, please.

 speaker